railsninja/Smartthumbs/README.markdown

 * can be implemented in several models
 * define which strategy should be used to resize your images

+## Install
+Add the Gem and then create an initializer-script in config/initializers:

+Smartthumbs::Config.run do |config|
+	config[:valid_classes] = ["Image"]
+# optional
+  config[:assume_klass] = "Image"
+end

+Smartthumbs needs to know all classes that you want to use smartthumbs with.
+Pass them as an array of strings via :valid_classes .

+By default smartthumbs generates urls like "/th/<klass-name>/<format>/<record-id>.<extension>".
+If you only have a single class you can set the default-class and prevent this class name from appering in that url.

 ## Examples

 ### In your models